 One of Western Wisconsin’s most popular campground destinations located in West Salem, WI, just 14 miles from La Crosse, Neshonoc Lakeside Campground Resort offers canoe and kayak rentals for paddlers who wish to explore and relax on Lake Neshonoc’s beautiful, placid waters.

-This 115-site campground is located directly across the Mississippi River’s main channel from downtown La Crosse, offering excellent access to the myriad backwaters and smaller channels meandering through the area, as well as canoe and paddle boat rentals to explore them.
+Pettibone Park Resort is a 115-site campground and located directly across the Mississippi River’s main channel from downtown La Crosse, offering excellent access to the myriad backwaters and smaller channels meandering through the area, as well as canoe and paddleboat rentals to explore them.